-- Foliar sprays can be carried out depending on the density of the stand.
+- > Where appropriate saplings can be removed manually as described above. - Herbicides: - Foliar sprays can be carried out depending on the density of the stand.
 Fan nozzles should be fitted for overall spraying and solid cone nozzles for individual plant treatment.
 Spraying should be restricted to plants waist high or lower.
-Ensure there is sufficient foliage to carry the herbicide to the root system. - ✗ Basal stem treatments of suitable herbicides in diesel can be carried out to the bottom 250 mm of the stem.
+Ensure there is sufficient foliage to carry the herbicide to the root system. - Basal stem treatments of suitable herbicides in diesel can be carried out to the bottom 250 mm of the stem.
 Applications should be by means of a low pressure, coarse droplet spray from a narrow angle solid cone nozzle. - Cut stump treatments can be used where stems are cut as low as practical.
 Herbicides are applied in diesel or water as recommended for the herbicide.
-Applications in diesel should be to the whole stump and exposed roots and in water to the cut area as recommended on the label.

-Mature Trees (trees above shoulder height or robust bushes 12 - 1 months or older)

-Ring Barking:

-➤ Bark must be removed from the bottom of the stem to a height of 0.75 - 1.0 m.
-All bark must be removed to below ground level for good results.

-Where clean de-barking is not possible due to crevices in the stem or where exposed roots are present, a combination of bark removal and basal stem treatment should be carried out.
+Applications in diesel should be to the whole stump and exposed roots and in water to the cut area as recommended on the label. - The application of herbicides should only be sprayed/used on site by a registered pest control officer. - Mature Trees (trees above shoulder height or robust bushes 12 1 months or older) Ring Barking: - Bark must be removed from the bottom of the stem to a height of 0.75 1.0 m.
+All bark must be removed to below ground level for good results. - Where clean de-barking is not possible due to crevices in the stem or where exposed roots are present, a combination of bark removal and basal stem treatment should be carried out.